Motion Picture & Television Fund: Origin

 Mary Pickford conceived the idea of a fund to help those in the motion picture industry who were out of work and struggling and, in 1921, the Motion Picture Relief Fund was founded with Joseph Schenck as president, Pickford as vice-president and the Reverend Neal Dodd as administrator.

 During the 1930s, the untimely deaths of several former Hollywood stars who ended up destitute shook the community.
 These included Roscoe ("Fatty") Arbuckle, John Bowers, Karl Dane, Florence Lawrence, Marie Prevost and Lou Tellegen.

 In 1940, Jean Hersholt, then president of the Motion Picture Relief Fund, found 48 acre of walnut and orange groves in the southwest end of the San Fernando Valley which were selling for US$850 an acre ($0.21/m^{2}) ($40,800).
 The fund's board purchased the parcel that same year to build the Motion Picture Country House.
 To offset the costs for the first buildings, which were designed by architect William Pereira, 7 acre were sold.
 Pickford and Hersholt broke the first ground.
 The dedication was on September 27, 1942.

 The Motion Picture Hospital was dedicated on the grounds of the Country House in 1948.
 In attendance were Buddy Rogers and Loretta Young, among other stars.
 Services were later extended to those working in the television industry as well, and the name was altered to reflect the change.
 The retirement community, with individual cottages, administrative offices, and a hospital, is located at 23388 Mulholland Drive in the Woodland Hills neighborhood of Los Angeles, California.

+In 1947, Movieland magazine published a detailed report on the Country House, noting that: “There are 55 resident guests here, twice as many men as women.
+To serve these guests there are 33 staff members.
+The oldest guest is 86 years.
+To be eligible to live here, one must be 55 years or older and have been actively associated with the industry for 20 years….At the moment a hospital wing is being added to the grounds…42 beds, all in private rooms, instead of 18, which is the present hospital capacity.
+Each guest has his own cottage, which comprises a large sitting room furnished in Swedish Moderne—the décor of the entire place—a bed in a draped alcove and a luxuriously appointed bathroom.”
+Movieland’s editor noted that “this beautiful home…is maintained by salaries of the stars who appear on ‘Screen Guild Players’ [CBS Radio]…and by voluntary donations of 1/2 of 1% of all motion picture actors’ salaries.
+The idea behind the fund is not charity, but rather a helping hand from one actor to another.”